-And you thought HTC Vive looked expensive at £689 (or £750 by the time you've added in shipping)? (almost RM4,400) You'll need a bank loan to buy Microsoft's HoloLens.
+And you thought HTC Vive looked expensive at £689 (or £750 by the time you’ve added in shipping)?
+You’ll need a bank loan to buy Microsoft’s HoloLens.

 The price of the augmented reality headset was officially confirmed on the Windows blog earlier today.
-It'll set you back (sharp intake of breath) $3000 (about RM12,580).
+It’ll set you back (sharp intake of breath) $3000.

 That will buy you a developer edition headset, which will start shipping on the 30th of March.
 You’ll also get a fully featured software bundle, with 3D modelling app HoloStudio, virtual tourism app HoloTour, and three games.

 Fragments is a “mixed reality crime drama that unfolds in your own environment”, Young Conker turns your furniture into platforms for Rare’s foul-mouthed mascot to clamber over, and RoboRaid is the first person shooter shown on-stage during the HoloLens reveal at last year’s BUILD conference.